vitay/deeprl/document.md

 $$

 The rest of this section basically presents methods allowing to estimate the policy gradient (REINFORCE, DPG) and to improve the sample complexity.
 See
-<http://www.scholarpedia.org/article/Policy_gradient_methods> for an more detailed overview of policy gradient methods, and <http://karpathy.github.io/2016/05/31/rl/> for an excellent tutorial from Andrej Karpathy.
-The article of @Peters2008 is also a good overview of policy gradient methods.
+<http://www.scholarpedia.org/article/Policy_gradient_methods> for an more detailed overview of policy gradient methods, <https://lilianweng.github.io/lil-log/2018/04/08/policy-gradient-algorithms.html> and <http://karpathy.github.io/2016/05/31/rl/> for excellent tutorials from Lilian Weng and Andrej Karpathy.
+The article by @Peters2008 is also a good overview of policy gradient methods.

 ## REINFORCE